WasabiTech-777/SWE-2023-Spring/Sprint1.md

 - Users can now see what keys they are typing on the screen or type using the on-screen keyboard
 ### Creating a Login Service
 - Back end: a new user's username and password can be saved for persistent future use
-- Front end: login page and card created
+- Front end: UI for user login was created, functionality not yet implemented
 ### Accessing the demo page as a guest
 - button created that leads you to the demo page
 ### Editing Account Information